Montreal Canadiens advance to Stanley Cup Final on Artturi Lehkonen's OT goal

 - Oops!Something went wrong.Please try again later.

-Canadiens advance to Stanley Cup Final on Lehkonen's OT goal originally appeared on NBC Sports Northwest
+Canadiens advance to Stanley Cup Final on Lehkonen's OT goal originally appeared on NBC Sports Philadelphia

 The Montreal Canadiens' improbable quest for a 25th Stanley Cup continues.